Mighty683/arrow-express/example/README.md

 # This is example application
 You can test out this application for example with Postman.

 It has no database connection.
-We recommend use for example typeorm for this purpose.
+We recommend use for example prisma for this purpose.

 # Default settings
 - Command to run app: